17 December 2008

 it's good to feel the pain when someone dear leaves... it means I love them.

-she's now in Mazatlan, in Mexico, for her 6 months discipleship training with YWAM... be praying for her, that God would fill her heart constantly and show her all the things He has stored for her...you can check her news on her blog (in portuguese)...and pray for her finances too as she still needs 1000E to pay till the end of November.
+she's now in Mazatlan, in Mexico, for a 6 months discipleship training, the same I took in Angola... be praying for her, that God would fill her heart constantly and show her all the things He has stored for her... pray for her finances too as she still needs 1000e to pay for the training until the end of November.

-Uria left much earlier because he had his flight back confirmed (I had to hold my tears as he was leaving, and that was weird)...
-Titeli stayed few more weeks...
-And on that time our relationship grew even closer...
-I have sweet memories of times we chatted and prayed together...and I have the most beautiful pictures stored in my mind of those moments... :-)...not to share, sorry !!!
+Uria left much earlier because he had his flight back confirmed ...
+I had to hold my tears as he was leaving, and that was weird...
+I think our paths will cross again...
+Titeli stayed a few more weeks...
+At that time our relationship grew even closer...
+I have sweet memories of times we chatted and prayed together...and I have the most beautiful pictures stored in my mind of those moments...

-I surelly miss them a lot...but strangely I feel so close still ...
+I surely miss them a lot...but strangely I still feel so close still ...

-I got a call from a woman at the turist information in Fundao (the nearest city)...she told me there was a girl with a donkey looking for a community, and the only community she knew around here was ours...eh, eh, eh...isn't that funny?!...so she came and immediately we all loved her...it's not hard anyway...she's just a lovely person...very simple...always willing to help...and with a beautiful childlike heart...
+I got a call from a woman at the tourist information office in Fundão, Esmeralda...she told me there was a girl with a donkey looking for a community, and the only community she knew around here was ours... little I knew we were already known...
+Of course I said she could come and give directions... it´s 15 km from Fundão and she probably didn´t leave in the morning, so she had to sleep somewhere close to us before arriving... she said some lovely people passed by and gave her food... we all loved her... it's not hard anyway... she's just a lovely person... very simple... always willing to help...and with a beautiful childlike heart...

-she was traveling in Morocco for 3 months with another donkey...then she came here and got offered "Nonolito" in Algarve (south Portugal)...she was traveling through the mountains already for 3 months till she got here...It was funny the stories she would tell us about people who asked her why she would travel alone with a donkey...why this?...why that?...a lot of times she thought she might be crazy... but she was happy to know people on the way who would encourage her...
+she was traveling in Morocco for 3 months with another donkey...then she came here and got offered "Nonolito" in Algarve (south Portugal)...she was traveling through the mountains already for 3 months until she got here...It was funny the stories she would tell us about people who asked her why she would travel alone with a donkey... why this?... why that?...a lot of times she thought she might be crazy... but she was happy to know people on the way who would encourage her...

 A prophet of the new days I would say... carrying the message as a lifestyle...

-We all received so much from Karmit (she might not recognize this anyway)...what a beautiful gentle person...I'm definitely gonna miss her laugh as well... and she still makes me laugh with all the signs she left on the land :-)
+We all received so much from Karmit (she might not recognize this anyway)...what a beautiful, gentle person...I'm definitely going to miss her laugh as well...

-Now she's on her way back to Morocco, as she felt she should go back there...she got totally in love with the Arab culture, specially the Bedouines in the Sahara desert...
+Now she's on her way back to Morocco, as she felt she should go back there...she fell totally in love with Arab culture, especially the Bedouines in the Sahara desert...

 she said she loved being here, and it would be hard for her to go...she said often she likes a place because of the nature around, but here she really felt a strong love for and from the people...